 “Reduce the unfair advantage obtained by businesses that do not pay their tax on time and do not engage with the ATO in managing their tax debts.”

-The ATO’s criteria for business debts being disclosed to creditor reporting bureaus is as follows:
+The ATO’s criteria for debt recovery help and business debts being disclosed to creditor reporting bureaus is as follows: